 Tommaso and Manfredi are two brothers with the feeling for hospitality.
 Susafa goes back to 800 years ago where that area was inhabited by a self-contained community of around 100 families.
 Everybody was contributing in making the Masseria population thrive and completely self-sufficient.
 “Su-sa-fa” means, in fact, “It can be done”.
 The Christian Church used to own Susafa and in 1840 Gioacchino Saeli bought the 3000 acres feud and started building all that can be found today.
 Tough years followed for those living in the Masseria.
 Threatened by brigands and bandits, the Saeli family had to fortify it.
 It is noteworthy saying that Masseria was built entirely by hand.
 Thanks to Gioacchino intervention, after only 50 years Susafa had a community of 110 families for a total of 500 people.
 The Saeli family, the baker, the cheese maker, the campiere and as well as seasonal workers used to live there.
 It is easier to think of the Masseria as a small lively village where the rhythm of activities was following the seasons cycle.
-The family members recall the almonds harvest as one of the happiest and most significant times of
+The family members recall the almonds harvest as one of the happiest and most significant times of the year.

 Long cane sticks were used to beat the tree branches to collect the almonds still encased in their husk.
 Hundreds of kilos of almonds were transported to the house on mules marching in line.
 The granary, where today we can find a restaurant inspired by local cuisine, is one of the most suggestive buildings of the Masseria.
 The Susafa community lived unchanged until the Second World War.
 In the 50s and 60s, due to the industrialisation and the maximization of resources the population left the area which declined in an abandoned land.
 In 1985, the Masseria was practically abandoned but in the late 90s, the family and Maria Grazia in particular, decided to revive the old self-sufficient Susafa.
 At this point, the dream was to bring back to life the self-sustained community existing back centuries ago, from producing the bread to growing all the fruit and vegetables to prepare delicious food.